 Holiday homes are thought by the taxman of being an easy way for wealthy Brits to hide a second income from the Revenue.

 Individuals receiving undeclared rent off land that is leased overseas to local companies will also come under scrutiny by HMRC.

 The Exchequer Secretary to the Treasury, David Guake, said:

 “The message is clear: there is no hiding place for tax cheats.
 The Government is committed to tackling tax evasion.”

 Eric Pickles, the Local Government Secretary, has also hit second home owners with the confirmation of plans that could scrap council tax discount for people with second homes.

 Last year the discount on second homes in England and Wales averaged a mighty £45m.

-“I would urge those with second homes abroad, who have not yet been targeted by HMRC, to make sure that their tax affairs are in order.
-If not they may be under suspicion of tax evasion by HMRC.
+“I would urge those with second homes abroad, who have not yet been targeted by HMRC, to make sure that their tax affairs are in order.”

 “Mistakes can happen and not everyone deliberately evades their taxes.
 If you receive that dreaded tax enquiry letter on your doorstep, make sure you contact KinsellaTax who will deal with your tax investigation on your behalf, without the need in most cases to be interviewed by HMRC.”